 In September 1779, Jones fought one of the fiercest battles in naval history when he led the USS Bonhomme Richard frigate, named for Benjamin Franklin, in an engagement with the 50-gun British warship HMS Serapis.
 After the Bonhomme Richard was struck, it began taking on water and caught fire.
 When the British captain of the Serapis ordered Jones to surrender, he famously replied, “I have not yet begun to fight!”
 A few hours later, the captain and crew of the Serapis admitted defeat and Jones took command of the British ship.

 One of the greatest naval commanders in history, Jones is remembered as a Father of the American Navy, along with fellow Revolutionary War hero Commodore John Barry.
 At the conclusion of the American War for Independence, Jones briefly served Empress Catherine II of Russia, before retiring to Paris.
-John Paul Jones is buried in a crypt at the U.S. Naval Academy Chapel in Annapolis, Maryland, where a Marine honor guard stands at attention in his honor whenever the crypt is open to the public.
+John Paul Jones is buried in a crypt at the U.S. Naval Academy Chapel in Annapolis, Maryland.